LaunchCodeEducation/web-fundamentals/schedule/class5/README.md

 1. First, we will write a function via which we can fetch the user's (pretend) current watchlist.
 	- And then, rather than hard-code the movie titles directly into our dropdown menu, we will dynamically build the dropdown based on the  current list.
-	- In the proccess, we will see a new Python function, the `string.format` method.
+	- In the process, we will see a new Python function, the `string.format` method.

 2. The main feature we will add is the inclusion of some validation on the `cross-off/` route handler: